 Was probably the most common question that we have been asked over and over again year by year and which we were often only able to answer last minute with a clear NO, of course not 🥳.
 Simply because our tenancy was on pretty shaky ground at times.
 This uncertainty has finally come to an end – we have now bought the site!
-We can hardly believe it ourselves that we got it done.
-And yes, that fills us with great joy and a little pride, too.
-Because Zytanien means much more to us than just the festival – it is our home.
+We still can hardly believe it ourselves.
+And of course, it fills us with great joy, because Zytanien means much more to us than just the festival – it's our home.
 The purchase of the site opens up numerous new perspectives, and we are already looking forward to the upcoming projects and events that we will bring up together.

 At this point we would like to say a very special thank you to all those who have accompanied Zytanien over the past decades, lived here and made the place what it is today.

 We wish that Zytanien remains a place of freedom, community, art and culture and simply inspires everyone.